rohitsinghlab/raygun/README.md

 ### Requirements 💻
 Raygun has a few package requirements: `numpy`, `pandas`, `fair-esm`, `pyyaml`, `h5py`, `einops` and `torch` (the version suitable for your GPU).
+Installation should take less than a minute if all the dependencies are satisfied.
-We verified that our model works on A100 and A6000 GPUs, for the following specifications:
+We verified that our model works on
+A100 and A6000 GPUs, for the following specifications:
 -   python=3.11
 -   fair-esm=2.0.0